Tradable Assets and Accounts

 Cash Management

-TradeUP doesn’t offer checkwriting or a debit card.
-There are no bank accounts, and there’s no FDIC sweep either.
-However, they do have something called the Cash+ Program.
+TradeUP does not provide check-writing or debit cards.
+There are no bank accounts or FDIC sweep services available.
+However, the brokerage offers a service called the Cash+ Program.

-Uninvested cash, whether part of the Cash+ Program or not, is protected by SIPC up to $250,000.
-The standard APY is 0.10%.
+Uninvested cash, regardless of whether it’s part of the Cash+ Program, is covered by SIPC protection up to $250,000.
+The standard APY for uninvested cash is 0.10%.

 Margin

-Every taxable brokerage account at TradeUP can be set up as a margin or cash account.
-Margin accounts let you short securities, trade option spreads, and buy securities with loans.
-The broker’s platforms show margin details for any stock you enter.
-Here’s some key information you can see:
+Every taxable brokerage account at TradeUP can be set up as either a margin or cash account.
+Margin accounts allow for shorting securities, trading option spreads, and buying securities with borrowed funds.
+The broker’s platforms display margin details for each entered ticker symbol.
+Here are some key data points that can be accessed:

 • Long and short maintenance requirements